How to Download Images from URLs Using Python

 f.write(res.data)

-Wget is a Python library that wraps a popular Linux command-line utility, also called wget.
-Using the library, you can download all kinds of files (including images) with a nice interface that seamlessly fits with your Python code.
+Wget is a Python library that wraps the popular Linux command-line utility, also called Wget.
+You can use it to download images and various other files through an interface that seamlessly integrates within Python code.

-If you have an URL of a file, downloading it with wget is extremely easy.
+If you have an image URL, downloading it with Wget is extremely easy.
+First, import the library:

 import wget

-Then, create a variable to hold the URL of the image.
+Then, create a variable to hold the image URL:

 url = 'https://books.toscrape.com/media/cache/2c/da/2cdad67c44b002e7ead0cc35693c0e8b.jpg'